microsoft/TypeScript-Handbook/pages/quick-start/gulp.md

 ### Install our dependencies

+Now we can use `npm install` to install packages.
 First install TypeScript and gulp globally.

 ```shell
 npm install -g typescript gulp-cli
 ```

-Then install `gulp` and `gulp-typescript` in your project devDependencies.
+Then install `gulp` and `gulp-typescript` in your project `devDependencies`.
-Gulp-typescript is a gulp plugin for Typescript.
+[Gulp-typescript](https://www.npmjs.com/package/gulp-typescript) is a gulp plugin for Typescript.
-TODO: Find out which (if any) gulp plugin is most popular.

 ```shell
 npm install --save-dev gulp gulp-typescript